Stormwater Management Manual for Western Washington

 Pollution Prevention and Good Housekeeping

-The City of Bremerton's SWMP summarizes the actions to be taken by the city to fulfill its obligations as listed in the NPDES Phase II Municipal Stormwater Permit.
+The City of Bremerton's SWMP summarizes the planned actions for the year to fulfill its obligations as listed in the Phase II Municipal Stormwater Permit.

 We invite comments and suggestions to parts of the SWMP or ideas that would benefit your area.
 The city has created opportunities for public participation in the development, implementation, and update of the SWMP and encourages public comment and participation.
 Events such as City Council meetings and other publicized activities will be posted on this website, in addition to annual stormwater reports and latest updates to the SWMP.
 Please take a few moments to give us your feedback by submitting an online survey.